CAIJ-UW/ATIP-OCR/README.md

 ```

 #### Step five: install Tesseract using Homebrew
-*If you already have Tesseractc installed on your computer, skip this step.*
+*If you already have Tesseract installed on your computer, skip this step.*

 Download Tesseract by entering the following command into your computer's Terminal:
 ```